Best Secured Business Loans in December 2025

 The SBA 7(a) loan is ideal for day-to-day working capital expenses, while the SBA 504 loan can help finance more significant projects, like expansions or equipment.
 While SBA loan requirements vary by lender, you must provide collateral for loans over $50,000.

 Equipment loans can help companies purchase or upgrade essential equipment and machinery needed to keep their businesses running smoothly.
 Since the equipment acts as collateral, equipment financing typically has more lenient eligibility requirements compared to other types of secured business loans.
-While you might need to provide a 20% down payment, lenders like Taycor Financial offer 100% financing with no down payment.

 Businesses can use commercial real estate loans to purchase commercial property.
-The financed property typically acts as collateral, meaning the lender can seize it if you fail to repay the debt.
-If applying for a bank or credit union business loan, you’ll need at least a two-year business history, consistent revenue and a down payment to qualify.
+The financed property typically acts as collateral, allowing the lender to seize it if you fail to repay the debt.

 Accounts receivable financing, also called invoice financing, provides quick access to cash by using a company’s unpaid invoices as collateral.
 This form of financing differs from invoice factoring, which involves selling your unpaid invoices to a factoring company in exchange for a cash advance.